Bell Hill

 If you’ve children or seniors, you may also qualify for Idaho Power’s Winter Protection Program.

-Incorporate utility bill management practices and energy efficiency tips to reduce future costs and strengthen your eligibility profile for immediate assistance today.
+Incorporate utility bill management practices and energy efficiency tips to reduce future costs and strengthen your eligibility profile for medical services and federal grant assistance today.

 Apply for Idaho Utility Assistance in Three Steps